-Beach Bean is a leguminous, drought and salt tolerant vine adapted to growing under very dry and hot conditions.
-History says that it was an important food crop for Captain James Cook and his crew on their voyage around the world from 1768-1771.
+Canavalia rosea is a leguminous, drought and salt tolerant vine adapted to growing under very dry and hot conditions.
 Vines are widely distributed on beaches and dunes in the tropics and subtropics, also western and northern Australia.
-They can reach lengths of 6 m.
-(20 ft), compact mass is 15-30 cm (6-12 in) high and the flat woody pods filled with seeds are 10.2-15 cm (4-6 in) long.
+They can reach lengths of 6 m, with a compact canopy 15-30 cm high.
+Flat, woody pods filled with seeds are 10-15 cm long.

-Beach Bean is cultivated as a green manure crop or as a forage crop for cattle.
-Its long taproot, its habit of rooting at each node and fast growth make it a good choice for eroding sandy soils.
-Its dark green leaves and year-round pink flowers, which are nectar sources for bees, make Beach Bean a useful landscape plant in ocean coastal environments.
-Young pods and seeds are cooked and eaten but mature seeds are toxic when uncooked.
+C. rosea is cultivated as a green manure cover crop, or as a forage crop for cattle.
+Its long taproot, habit of rooting at each node, and fast growth make it a good choice for eroded, sandy soils.

-- Soil types: Any type of sandy, rocky soil that is well-drained, either acid or slightly alkaline.
+- Soil Types - sandy, rocky soils that are well-drained; acid or slightly alkaline.

 Harvesting and Seed Production

-Seeds are carried on ocean currents.
-They germinate easily if the seed coat is punctured or nicked to allow water absorption and gas exchange.
+Seeds germinate easily if the seed coat is punctured or nicked to allow water absorption and gas exchange (scarification).
 Cuttings root rapidly when a stem tip with at least two nodes is used.
-New growth can reach 1.2–1.5 m (4-5 ft) in 2-3 weeks.
-Beach beans will tolerate occasional frosts.
+New growth can reach 1.2–1.5 m in 2-3 weeks.
 Pods should be allowed to dry on the plant.
-They will split open when seeds are ready to be harvested.
+They will split open (dehisce) when seeds are ready to be harvested.